Arwa-Fawzy/2nd-order-of-ordinary-differential-equation-MATLAB/README.md

 The present work aims to create a program to solve Ordinary differential equations of the second order.
 Using MathWorks compiler — where the sympy library is already imported, sympy was just imported as sp.
 Additionally, from sympy * (all) was imported.
   ### Writing the program included some procedures:
-	1. First, defining y as a function of x: syms y(x) Then, defining the coefficients of y'', y’ and y as input functions coff1 = input("cofficcient 1: ");
+	1. First, defining y as a function of x: syms y(x) Then, defining the coefficients of y'', y' and y as input functions coff1 = input("cofficcient 1: ");
           coff2 = input("cofficcient 2: ");
           coff3 = input("cofficcient 3: ");